steemit/condenser/src/app/help/en/faq.md

 Posts and comments remain active for 7 days.
 When the period is over, you are able to claim their earned rewards.
 In your Wallet, click the Claim Rewards button to add the tokens to your account.

 <a href="#Table_of_Contents_Economics">^</a>
-## <span id="What_is_the_difference_between_STEEM__STEEM_Power__and_Steem_Dollars">What is the difference between STEEM, STEEM Power, and Steem Dollars?</span>
+## <span id="What_is_the_difference_between_STEEM__STEEM_Power__and_Steem_Dollars">What is the difference between STEEM, Steem Power, and Steem Dollars?</span>

 **STEEM** - STEEM is the base liquid currency token in the platform.
-STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
+STEEM can be powered up into Steem Power, traded for Steem Dollars, or transferred to other accounts.
 It is a cryptocurrency token, similar to bitcoin.

-**STEEM Power** - STEEM Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
-The more STEEM Power a user holds, the more they can influence the value of posts and comments.
-STEEM Power is less liquid.
+**Steem Power** - Steem Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
+The more Steem Power a user holds, the more they can influence the value of posts and comments.
+Steem Power is less liquid.
 If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.

 **Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
 Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
-Steem Dollars may also be converted into STEEM in a process that takes 3.5 days.
-Steem Dollars can be used to buy things in marketplaces, such as PeerHub.com.
+Steem Dollars may also be converted into STEEM via a process that takes 3.5 days.
+Steem Dollars can be used to buy things in marketplaces, such as [The Steemit Shop](https://thesteemitshop.com/).

 <a href="#Table_of_Contents_Economics">^</a>
-## <span id="What_is_delegated_STEEM_Power">What is delegated STEEM Power?</span>
+## <span id="What_is_delegated_STEEM_Power">What is delegated Steem Power?</span>

-Users have the option to delegate STEEM Power to other users.
-When a user is delegated STEEM Power, their content votes and curation rewards are calculated as if it were their own STEEM Power.
-Users are not able to power down or cash out delegated STEEM Power, as it still belongs to the original owner.
+Users have the option to delegate Steem Power to other users.
+When a user is delegated Steem Power - their bandwidth, content votes, and curation rewards are calculated as if it were their own Steem Power.
+Users are not able to power down or cash out delegated Steem Power however, as it still belongs to the original owner.

-Most users will have a small amount of STEEM Power delegated to them by the Steemit account after creating an account via Steemit.com.
+Most users will have a small amount of Steem Power delegated to them by the Steemit account after creating an account via steemit.com.

-Delegated STEEM Power shows up in a user's wallet below their actual STEEM Power balance in parentheses.
+Delegated Steem Power shows up in a user's wallet below their actual Steem Power balance in parentheses.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_determines_the_price_of_STEEM">What determines the price of STEEM?</span>

-The price of STEEM is based on the supply and demand of the token, determined by buyers and sellers on the exchanges.
+The price of STEEM is based on the supply and demand of the token, as determined by buyers and sellers on the exchanges.
 It is similar to how the price of a commodity like gold is determined.

 <a href="#Table_of_Contents_Economics">^</a>
-## <span id="How_do_I_get_more_STEEM_Power">How do I get more STEEM Power?</span>
+## <span id="How_do_I_get_more_STEEM_Power">How do I get more Steem Power?</span>

-With STEEM tokens in your wallet, click "Power Up" to turn them into STEEM Power.
+With STEEM tokens in your wallet, click "Power Up" to turn them into Steem Power.
 If you have Steem Dollars, you can convert them to STEEM from your wallet, and then power up the STEEM.

-If you don’t already have STEEM or Steem Dollars in your wallet, you can purchase them using bitcoin (BTC), ether (ETH), or BitShares (BTS) tokens.
+If you don’t already have STEEM or Steem Dollars in your wallet, you can purchase them using bitcoin (BTC), Ether (ETH), Litecoin (LTC), or BitShares (BTS) tokens.
 You may purchase BTC on various exchanges, such as Coinbase.com or Localbitcoins.com.

 To buy:
-- Click "Buy Steem" from the main menu in the top right corner of Steemit.com, or from your wallet.
+- Click "Buy Steem" from the main menu in the top right corner of steemit.com, or from your wallet.
 - Select the currency to deposit, and enter the amount of that currency you wish to use.
 - Enter your Steemit account name (without the @) for "Your receive address".
 - Click the "Get Deposit Address" button.
 - Send the currency to the provided address.

-STEEM purchases made via Steemit.com are facilitated by <a href="https://blocktrades.us">BlockTrades</a>.
+STEEM purchases made via steemit.com are facilitated by <a href="https://blocktrades.us">BlockTrades</a>.

-bitcoin can also be exchanged for STEEM on external markets such as <a href="https://poloniex.com">Poloniex</a>, <a href="https://bittrex.com">Bittrex</a>, <a href="https://shapeshift.io">ShapeShift.io</a>, and <a href="https://changelly.com">Changelly</a>.
+bitcoin can also be exchanged for STEEM on external markets such as [Binance](https://www.binance.com/), [BitShares](https://openledger.info/), [Bittrex](https://bittrex.com), [Changelly](https://changelly.com), [HitBTC](https://hitbtc.com/), [Poloniex](https://poloniex.com), [Shapeshift.io](https://shapeshift.io), and [UpBit](https://upbit.com/).

 <a href="#Table_of_Contents_Economics">^</a>
-## <span id="How_long_does_it_take_STEEM_or_STEEM_Power_that_I_purchased_to_show_up_in_my_account">How long does it take STEEM or STEEM Power that I purchased to show up in my account?</span>
+## <span id="How_long_does_it_take_STEEM_or_STEEM_Power_that_I_purchased_to_show_up_in_my_account">How long does it take STEEM or Steem Power that I purchased to show up in my account?</span>

 Transactions on the Steem blockchain typically only take about three seconds to process, but when you are purchasing the STEEM tokens using bitcoin or some other token, then the transaction must wait for the transaction to be confirmed on the other network.
-This can often take several hours, and sometimes even days.
+This can take several hours, and sometimes even days.

 If you paid using bitcoin, the third party website <a href="https://bitcoinfees.21.co/">bitcoinfees.21.co</a> can estimate the approximate wait time of the transaction based on the fees that were paid.
 The third party website <a href="https://blockchain.info/">blockchain.info</a> will lookup the fees that were paid on a specific blockchain transaction.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_is_powering_up_and_down">What is powering up and down?</span>

-**Powering up** - If you have STEEM tokens, you can Power Up to STEEM Power to get more voting influence on posts and comments.
-Having more STEEM Power also increases the amount of curation rewards and interest that you can earn.
+**Powering up** - If you have STEEM tokens, you can Power Up to Steem Power to get more voting influence on posts and comments.
+Having more Steem Power also increases the amount of curation rewards and interest that you can earn.
 More SP also grants more influence on approving Steem witnesses.

-**Powering down** - If you have STEEM Power, you can power down to turn it into liquid STEEM over a period of time.
-The system will transfer 1/13 of your STEEM Power to STEEM each week for about three months (13 weeks), starting 1 week from the time it is started.
+**Powering down** - If you have Steem Power, you can power down to turn it into liquid STEEM over a period of time.
+The system will transfer 1/13 of your Steem Power to STEEM each week for about three months (13 weeks), starting 1 week from the time it is started.
 However, you will lose your influence in the network proportionally to how much is powered down, so think about it carefully.
 Power downs can be stopped at any time.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_do_the_dollar_amounts_for_pending_payouts_represent">What do the dollar amounts for pending payouts represent?</span>

 The dollar amounts next to posts and comments are estimates of the potential payout that will occur when the payout period ends, based on the current voting activity and price of STEEM.
 These potential payout amounts may fluctuate up or down until the payout period ends.

-Payouts occur as a combination of STEEM Power and Steem Dollars.
+Payouts occur as a combination of Steem Power and Steem Dollars.
 Sometimes the blockchain may substitute STEEM in place of the Steem Dollars based on market conditions.

-The blockchain estimates the dollar value of STEEM and STEEM Power based on the 3.5 day average price of STEEM reported by the witnesses.
+The blockchain estimates the dollar value of STEEM and Steem Power based on the 3.5 day average price of STEEM reported by the witnesses.
 The blockchain assumes Steem Dollars are worth approximately one USD.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Will_1_Steem_Dollar_always_be_worth__1_00_USD">Will 1 Steem Dollar always be worth $1.00 USD?</span>

 The market value of a Steem Dollar is dictated by the supply and demand of the token.
 Therefore it is possible for 1 SBD to be worth more or less than 1 USD depending on market conditions.
-However, the network's SBD conversion feature serves as a mechanism to hold Steem Dollars within a small margin of the value of USD.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_do_Steem_Dollar_to_STEEM_conversions_work">How do Steem Dollar to STEEM conversions work?</span>

-If you convert Steem Dollars to STEEM on the Wallet page, the blockchain will process the transaction over a period of 3.5 days.
+If you convert Steem Dollars to STEEM, the blockchain will process the transaction over a period of 3.5 days.
 At the end of the 3.5 days, the SBD will be gone and replaced by approximately $1 USD worth of STEEM tokens.
 The "approximately 1 USD worth of STEEM tokens" is based on the median STEEM price over the 3.5 days, using the price feeds from the Steem witnesses.
 Depending on price fluctuations during the 3.5 days it is possible to end up with more or less than $1 USD worth of STEEM per SBD at the end of the conversion.
+This is an advanced user feature, and is currently only available to users using external wallets.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Is_there_a_way_for_me_to_convert_my_Steem_Dollars_to_STEEM_without_waiting_3_5_days">Is there a way for me to convert my Steem Dollars to STEEM without waiting 3.5 days?</span>

 You can exchange them.
 Visit the internal Market, found in the main menu.
 There you can exchange your SBD for STEEM in real-time at whatever the current market price is.

-Depending on market conditions, users may get more STEEM for their SBD by trading them for STEEM on the internal market, rather than using the conversion.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_can_I_do_with_my_STEEM_tokens">What can I do with my STEEM tokens?</span>

-- "Power Up" to STEEM Power
+- "Power Up" to Steem Power
 - Exchange for SBD in the internal market
 - Withdraw to an exchange, and trade for BTC or other digital tokens
 - Purchase items through third-party stores that accept STEEM tokens